Using the latest AI tech, CaseSnappy is your home for summaries of English legal cases and concepts that you can trust.

-🐊 Guaranteed accuracy and consistency - Unlike LawTeacher and other traditional legal summary sites, our summaries are generated by powerful AI technology - not humans.
+🐊 Guaranteed accuracy and consistency - Unlike LawTeacher and other legal summary sites, our summaries are generated by powerful AI technology - not humans.
 That means no more human error, inconsistencies or subjective interpretation.

 🐊 Access to recent and lesser-known cases - Using algorithms trained on huge amounts of legal data, CaseSnappy can provide you with access to summaries of recent and lesser-known cases - including every UK Supreme Court case ever decided.
-We add new cases all the time - can't find the case you're searching for?
+We add new cases all the time.
+Can't find the case you're searching for?
 If you're on a premium plan, you can email us at hello@casesnappy.com and we'll add it within 24 hours.
 T&Cs apply.

 CaseSnappy’s summaries are concise but they still provide me with all of the info I need.
 It’s a game-changer as a student - for cases and concepts.